arobie1992/submission-repo/README.md

 Given the issues with this, we opted to include the `instrument.sh` script which uses a working directory to skirt these issues.
 It is not ideal, but it should prove helpful for simpler situations.

 ##### 4.1.1.3 Unsupported constructs
-Currently, there appears to be some bugs surrounding logical combination operators (`&&` and `||`) in while loops and return statements.
+Currently, there appears to be some bugs surrounding logical combination operators (`&&` and `||`) in while and for loop conditions and return statements.
 For example:
 ```
 while (n+word_length < length && line[n+word_length] != ' ')
   ++word_length;